GabrielInada/CHIVE/ARCHITECTURE.md

 };
 ```

 The object is **never mutated directly outside this module**.
 Each facade is created with closure-injected access to it.
+This is a *module-scoped state object*, not a GoF Singleton — there is no class, no `getInstance()`, and no instance-control mechanism.
+Uniqueness is provided by ES module semantics, and encapsulation by closure injection into the facades.

 ### The Facades